 - Alters or crosses out sections on the form

-- Indicates a flat dollar amount or percentage amount on the form
+- Indicates a percentage amount on the form

 - Verbally states there is false information on the form